JstuffJr/mam/doc/README.md

 ### Defining Audio Elements

-Recent browsers have fairly good support for [HTML5 Audio](http://en.wikipedia.org/wiki/HTML5_Audio), a relatively recent mechanism designed to manipulate audio content inside web documents.
+Modern browsers have fairly good support for [HTML5 Audio][html5-audio], a relatively recent mechanism designed to manipulate audio content inside web documents.

 With it, it's pretty straightforward to play sounds and music from your programs.
 The main challenge at the moment is providing the audio in a